"I Photograph What I Want To See" with Jordan Reyes

 The workshop fee is $250 USD (or ¥35,000 JPY) per participant.

-Cancellations made one month prior to the workshop date will receive a 50% refund.
+Cancellations made one month or more before the workshop date will receive a 50% refund.

-Cancellations made less than one month prior to the workshop date are non-refundable.
+Cancellations made less than one month before the workshop date are non-refundable.

 Required Equipment & Materials